Petrol strike threatens to cause chaos and hit economy in Italy

 In a joint statement, unions said they called the strike to combat “a true aggression against the roughly 24,000 small businesses and 120,000 workers in the sector”.

-They say oil companies have forced stations to absorb the costs of discounting campaigns, allowing them a profit of just one euro for every 100 euros ($130) or 55 litres of petrol sold.
+They say oil companies have forced stations to absorb the costs of discounting campaigns, allowing them a profit of just one euro for every 100 euros ($130) or 55 liters of petrol sold.

 Oil distributors in Italy Esso and Shell were not immediately available for comment.
 A government attempt to come to an agreement with the unions this week fell through.